Practice Management & Allied Staff News & Materials

 PECOS Enrollment Rule for Medicare Providers

 The Centers for Medicare and Medicaid Services (CMS) now requires all physicians and non-physician practitioners who are eligible to render or order items or services, or refer Medicare beneficiaries to other Medicare providers or suppliers for services, to have current enrollment records in Medicare.
 A current enrollment record is one that is in the Medicare Provider Enrollment, Chain and Ownership System (PECOS) and also contains the physician/non-physician practitioner's National Provider Identifier (NPI).
-A physician or non-physician practitioner who orders or refers and who does not have a current enrollment record that contains the NPI will cause the claim submitted by the Part B provider/supplier who furnished the ordered or referred item or service to be rejected.
+A physician or non-physician practitioner who renders, orders or refers and who does not have a current enrollment record that contains the NPI will cause the claim submitted by the Part B provider/supplier who furnished the ordered or referred item or service to be rejected.

 CMS-8550-For Eligible Physicians and Non-Physician Practitioners Who Only Order or Refer Services